devcoditor/EditorX/README.md

 * [Python WebServer](https://docs.python.org/2/library/simplehttpserver.html)

 Assuming you have Bramble running on port `8080`.
 Now you can visit [http://localhost:8080/src](http://localhost:8080/src).

+NOTE: Bramble expects to be run in an iframe, which hosts its filesystem.
+For local development, use `src/hosted.html` instead of `src/index.html`.
+To see how the remote end should host Bramble's iframe, see `src/hosted.js`.

 # Optional Extension Loading